Do not take Xenical (Orlistat) 120MG Capsule if you are pregnant.

 - an eating disorder (anorexia or bulimia).

 Do not use Xenical if you are pregnant.
-Weight loss is not recommended during pregnancy, even if you are overweight.
 Stop taking orlistat and tell your doctor right away if you become pregnant.

 Get emergency medical help if you have signs of an allergic reaction to Xenical: hives; difficult breathing; swelling of your face, lips, tongue, or throat.